witabop/GrimoireVIP/README.md

 ## 🎮 Usage Guide

 ### Getting Started
-1. **Set Character Stats**: Begin by setting your character's Gnosis and allocating dots to your Arcana
+1. **Set Character Stats**: Begin by setting your character's Gnosis and allocating dots to your Arcana (plus to add, and click arcana dot to remove)
 2. **Build Your Spellbook**: Add spells to your personal spellbook by clicking "Add" and browsing the spell library
 3. **Select a Spell**: Choose a spell from your spellbook to prepare for casting
 4. **Customize Your Spell**: Add Reaches and Yantras to modify your spell as desired
 5. **Cast Your Spell**: Click "Cast Spell!" to roll your dice and see the results

-### Tips for Effective Use
-- **Focus on Relevant Arcana**: For new characters, focus on raising a few key Arcana rather than spreading dots evenly
-- **Watch for Overreach**: The application will warn you if you select more Reaches than your character can handle
-- **Leverage Yantras**: Don't forget to add Yantra bonuses when your character uses magical tools or symbols
-- **Note Mana Costs**: Keep track of your Mana expenditure, especially for improvised spells

 ## 🧙‍♂️ For Game Masters